NOADS wrote:To get rid of the "acceptable ads", which sounds like a paradox to me btw, type about:config in your address bar and search for: [...]

 adhater wrote:I think the decision for a ad blocker to start making deals with advertisers is just a huge conflict of interest and having this whitelist enabled by default basically feels like a betrayal of the trust users have placed in the product.

-Users browsing this forum: ShanaBrum and 14 guests
+Users browsing this forum: jackdit and 16 guests